StanfordLegion/legion.stanford.edu/publications.md

 <a name="fusion2025"></a>__Composing Distributed Computations Through Task and Kernel Fusion__ [PDF]({{ "/pdfs/fusion2025.pdf" | relative_url }}) <br/>
-_Rohan Yadav, Shiv Sundram, Wonchan Lee, Michael Garland, Michael Bauer, Alex Aiken, Fredrik Kjolstad_ <br/>
+_Rohan Yadav, Shiv Sundram, Wonchan Lee, Michael Garland, Michael Bauer, Alex Aiken, and Fredrik Kjolstad_ <br/>
 In the Conference on Architectural Support for Programming Languages and Operating Systems ([ASPLOS 2025](https://www.asplos-conference.org/asplos2025/)) <br/>
 __Abstract:__ We introduce Diffuse, a system that dynamically performs task and kernel fusion in distributed, task-based runtime systems.
 The key component